Comply with standards for climatic and mechanical testing

 Important changesAs opposed to standards for EMC and radio technical tests, the current standards in climatic and mechanical testing do not differ fundamentally from the standards that were drawn up 10 years ago.
 This is because the standards deal with fundamentally physical things, that are not so dependent on technological development.

 The most significant changes relate to the test equipment.
 Previous standards for high and low temperature testing of heat-dissipating test specimens operated primarily with tests under free air conditions.
-In the more recent standards from 2008, the tester works instead with “low” and “high air speed”, where the dividing line is whether the air flow reduces the test subject temperature by more or less than 5K.
+In the more recent standards from 2008, the tester works instead with “low” and “high air speed”, where the dividing line is whether the air flow reduces the test object temperature by more or less than 5K.
 A check of this is critical to obtaining accurate results when testing heat-dissipating specimens.